 Blackberries are not only a tasty treat but also an ideal way to add nutrition to smoothies or salads.

-They provide you with high levels of antioxidants, including vitamins C & E, along with anthocyanins that help boost immunity and reduce inflammation.
+They provide high levels of antioxidants, including vitamins C & E and anthocyanins, that help boost immunity and reduce inflammation.

 Cabbage (Red) - The Double Whammy